 Residence permit for employment purposes in Austria

-If you are interested to work and reside in Austria, then here are three kinds of residency permits that the Austrian government offers you:
+If you are interested to work and reside in Austria in 2023, then here are three kinds of residency permits that the Austrian government offers you:

 - EU Blue Card: those individuals who have completed a degree in Austria and are skilled persons can apply for this type of residence permit;